-So if you’re thinking of making 2020 (and the early part of 2021) worth celebrating, can’t wait to get married to your favourite person and want to wed now (and then maybe) party later then read on… I’ve tried to make this post full of uplifting and inspiring ideas, and I hope it leaves you feeling positive!
+So if you can’t wait to get married to your favourite person and want to wed now (and then maybe) party later then read on… I’ve tried to make this post full of uplifting and inspiring ideas, and I hope it leaves you feeling positive!

 What is a micro wedding?